Regarding the preventive actions for the novel coronavirus

 - Take appropriate preventive actions, such as wearing a mask and washing your hands with soap, to protect yourself from infection.

-Due to the latest state of emergency declared for Tokyo, all our public programs (including public tours both indoor and outdoor, Solar Observation Parties, 4D2U Screenings, Regular Stargazing Parties, and public use of our library) are canceled until further notice.
-The public cannot visit Mitaka Campus for an indefinite period of time.
+In response to the latest state of emergency declared for Tokyo, all public programs and events (including public tours both indoor and outdoor, Solar Observation Parties, 4D2U Screenings, Regular Stargazing Parties, and public use of our library) are suspended starting from April 25 (Sun.)
+The public are not permitted to enter Mitaka Campus during the emergency.

 Nobeyama Radio Observatory (Updated on July, 2020)